Who broke the contract — CenturyLink or Terri Trier? That’s the question we have to answer today. At stake: a $200 early termination charge.

 But you also have a valid point.
 By charging you more than you agreed, did CenturyLink effectively break its own contract?

 I’m not a lawyer, but do you really need a law degree to know when something is wrong?
+This isn’t the first complaint I have received about CenturyLink.
 When CenturyLink raised its price for your service, it acted inappropriately.
 It shouldn’t have imposed a $200 early termination charge.

 I can’t believe a company rep flatly told you that you were “wrong.”
 What kind of customer service is that?